-- Operation, maintenance, renewal and upgrade of sewerage system infrastructure to meet service levels set by Council in annual budgets. - Renewals and upgrades within the 10 year planning period to the extent of the current budget. - Review and refine our knowledge of Council's sewerage assets.
+- Operation, maintenance, renewal and upgrade of water supply system infrastructure to meet service levels set by Council in annual budgets. - Renewals and upgrades within the 10 year planning period to the extent of the current budget. - Review and refine our knowledge of Council's water supply assets.

-1.4 What we cannot do
+What we cannot do 14